leiyangly/HapLongLINEr/README.md

 # HaLoLIFe
 Description:
 HaLoLIFe is a pipeline that finds young (L1HS, L1PA2 and L1PA3) LINE-1s (L1s) with intact open reading frames based on haploid long read human genome assemblies and performs a "liftOver" by converting the coordinate of the LINE-1s to reference genomes.
 HaLoLIFe stands for "Haploid Long read assembly-based Intact LINE-1 Finder".
 We suggest running HaLoLIFe on haploid long read assemblies, because otherwise most of the young LINE-1s will be missing in the assemblies.
-At this moment, it is written to be compatible with the file name/directory structure of the HPRC project.
+At this moment, it is written to be compatible with the file name/directory structure of the HPRC and 1000G_ONT project.

 Dependencies:
 bash,